 Attributes

-Batch 1.5 introduces a new User module.
-In addition of overriding the language/region or setting a custom user ID, you can now assign attributes and tags to your users, allowing you to improve your Push targeting.
+In addition of setting a custom user ID, an email address or overriding the language/region, you can assign attributes to your users, allowing you to improve your orchestrations targeting.

 IMPORTANT

-- User IDs (email address, username, etc) must be managed using our custom user ID implementation.
+- User IDs must be managed using our custom user ID implementation.

 - Region/language data must be managed using our custom region/language implementation.